 LTSD expiry and escalation model

-Build expiry control, reminders, and business escalation into one shared operating lane.
+Build expiry control, reminders, and business escalation into one shared control path.

 LTSD expiry control becomes fragile when teams treat it as a document chore instead of an operating decision.
 The goal is one escalation model that joins supplier, procurement, and compliance follow-up.
-Build expiry control, reminders, and business escalation into one shared operating lane.
+Build expiry control, reminders, and business escalation into one shared control path.

 What this really means

-LTSD expiry control should sit inside one governed lane where LTSD, supplier declaration, and renewal cadence do not drift apart.
-In practice, teams need a model that makes scope, review depth, and release criteria visible before work gets reused in filings, broker instructions, or audit defence.
+LTSD expiry control belongs in a managed control path where LTSD, supplier declaration, and renewal cadence stay connected.
+Teams need a model that keeps scope, review depth, and release criteria visible before work is reused in filings, broker instructions, or audit defense.

 Why teams get stuck